Flip-flop (electronics): NAND latch

-The circuit uses feedback to "remember" and retain its logical state even after the controlling input signals have changed.
+The circuit uses the same feedback as SR NOR, just replacing NOR gates with NAND gates, to "remember" and retain its logical state even after the controlling input signals have changed.

+Again, recall that a 1-controlled NAND always outputs 0, while a 0-controlled NAND acts as a NOT gate.

 When the S and R inputs are both high, feedback maintains the Q outputs to the previous state.

+When either is zero, they fix their output bits to 0 while to other adapts to the complement.

+S̅=R̅=0 produces the invalid state.

 SR AND-OR latch

 From a teaching point of view, SR latches drawn as a pair of cross-coupled components (transistors, gates, tubes, etc.) are often hard to understand for beginners.
-A didactically easier to understand way is to draw the latch as a single feedback loop instead of the cross-coupling.
+A didactically easier explanation is to draw the latch as a single feedback loop instead of the cross-coupling.
 The following is an SR latch built with an AND gate with one inverted input and an OR gate.
 Note that the inverter is not needed for the latch functionality, but rather to make both inputs High-active.